Kaushik-Shahare/Storyvord-API/Crew/SocialsDetails.md

     ```json
     {
-    "detail": "No CrewCredits matches the given query."
+     "detail": "No SocialLinks matches the given query."
     }
     ```